-&lt;sup>4When carriers schedule more time then needed for a flight segment this phenomena is known as "schedule padding."
-Carriers pad schedules in an effort to improve on-time performance rates.

-&lt;sup>5The mean and standard deviation (in parentheses) for minutes of excess travel time for medium-haul and long-haul flights is 32.4 (32.0) and 39.2 (36.8), respectively.
+10When carriers schedule more time then needed for a flight segment this phenomena is known as "schedule padding."
+Carriers pad schedules in an effort to improve on-time performance rates and increase consumer welfare.
+11The mean and standard deviation (in parentheses) for minutes of excess travel time for medium-haul and long-haul flights is 32.4 (32.0) and 39.2 (36.8), respectively.

-&lt;sup>6For example, US Airways uses six different aircraft (Boeing 737-300 & 737-400; Canadair Regional Jet & Regional Jet 900; Airbus A319 & A321) for its nine daily flights between Charlotte and La Guardia on December 23, 2006.
-The minimum travel time on this route was 1:45 (Airbus A321) and the maximum time was 1:53 (Candian Regional Jet).
+12For example, US Airways uses six different aircraft (Boeing 737-300 & 737-400; Canadair Regional Jet & Regional Jet 900; Airbus A319 & A321) for its nine daily flights between Charlotte and La Guardia on December 23, 2006.
+The minimum travel time on this route differed based on aircraft manufacturer 1:45 for Airbus A321 and served by both turboprop and regional jets.13 In sum, excess travel time captures both speed differences between aircraft models and airport congestion effects.